mllken/doh5/README.md

 ## Features

-- Supports DNS-over-HTTPS with Cloudflare, Google, and Cloudflare .onion
+- Supports DoH with Cloudflare, Google, and Cloudflare .onion
 - HTTP keepalive to minimize TLS handshakes to DoH provider
-- Only support POST requests since GET parameters are more likely to get logged server-side
+- Only support DoH POST requests since GET parameters are more likely to get logged server-side
 - High performance, tiny memory footprint

 ## Examples